dreamingechoes/selenium-test-panel/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-Just a simple (Work In Progress) proof of concept of an admin panel to create and automate tests with Selenium made with Ruby on Rails.
+Just a simple (Work In Progress) proof of concept of an admin panel to create and automate tests with Selenium, made with Ruby on Rails.

 It uses the Bootstrap SB Admin Base V2 theme.
 You could find the Rails gem of this theme [here](https://github.com/dreamingechoes/bootstrap_sb_admin_base_v2).